Common Minerals and Rocks Their Occurrence and Uses, 1913. 406 pages. Digital PDF download. B-06D

 The main purpose of this bulletin is to describe the commoner minerals and rocks, and furnish the means of recognizing them and knowing their uses.
 Many valuable geological materials lie unused for want of knowledge of what they are and how they may be used.
 It is hoped that it will stimulate an interest in, and a search for, valuable geological products.

 It is impossible to acknowledge the many sources from which material has been drawn.
 In the description of mineral’s, Dana’s System of Mineralogy has been used very freely.
 The publications of the United States Geological Survey have furnished much material bearing on the uses of minerals.
-And the works of Iddings, Harker, and Kemp have been much used.
+The works of Iddings, Harker, and Kemp have also been much used.